Wondering what to take when hiking with kids? Here’s our ultimate kids hiking gear packing list!

 We loved hiking long before we ever had kids.
 Since we both spent young years in places with mountains as well as fantastic and accessible trails, it was important to us to make sure our kids felt comfortable and confident on trails, as well.
 Over the last almost-decade of hiking with kids, we’ve found some fantastic kids hiking gear that makes our outdoor experiences more enjoyable for everyone.

-While we also love camping, our hikes at this phase of life with 5 small kids are pretty much always day hikes.
+While we also love camping, but during this phase of life with 5 little ones, we pretty much always do day hikes with kids.
 The kids hiking gear in this post is all stuff that’s excellent for a long or short day hike, but doesn’t include items you would need for an overnight.

 Read on for the list of all of our day hiking essentials with kids!

 We’ve tried a few different pack solutions while hiking with kids, but these kids hiking backpacks are by far our favorite.
 We got them a few months ago and they have been the BEST addition to our kids hiking gear.

 These hiking backpacks for kids are just the right size for an elementary-aged child, and comes with a bladder and long spout.
 There’s a bit of extra room to carry snacks (or small sticks if you’re a certain child of ours).
 It’s lightweight, and it’s SO helpful to not have to constantly stop to take water bottles out.
 It’s seriously the best kids’ hiking backpacks and would be a great addition to camping gear for kids, too!

 If you have a tween, I think it could also make a decent youth hiking backpack.
 My 10 year old still wears his comfortably.
 Just know that it’s really a small pack for water and a few snacks, and not a full-sized kid hiking backpack.